inex/ixp-manager-docs-md/docs/grapher/api.md

 By default, the following graphs are **publically** accessible in **IXP Manager** and available through the top menu under *Statistics*:

-1. aggregate bits and packets graphs for the IXP;
+1. aggregate bits/sec and packets/sec graphs for the IXP;
-2. aggregate bits and packets graphs for the infrastructures;
+2. aggregate bits/sec and packets/sec graphs for the infrastructures;
+3. aggregate bits/sec graphs on a per-protocol and per-VLAN basis (requires [sflow](slow.md));
-3. aggregate graphs for the switches; and
+4. aggregate graphs for the switches; and
-4. aggregate graphs for the trunk connections.
+5. aggregate graphs for the trunk connections.

 If you wish to limit access to these to a *less than or equal* [user permission](../usage/users.md), set the following in `.env` appropriately:

 1. `GRAPHER_ACCESS_IXP`
 2. `GRAPHER_ACCESS_INFRASTRUCTURE`
+3. `GRAPHER_ACCESS_VLAN`
-3. `GRAPHER_ACCESS_SWITCH`
+4. `GRAPHER_ACCESS_SWITCH`
-4. `GRAPHER_ACCESS_TRUNK`
+5. `GRAPHER_ACCESS_TRUNK`

 For example to limit `GRAPHER_ACCESS_TRUNK` to logged in users, set: